brianjknight/Criminal-Database-Project/project_documents/design_document.md

    * Update a record by adding a crime to the list
    * Delete a record
 * Use at least one secondary index on the DDB table to run a query.
-  * U11 retrieve records by status.
+  * U7 retrieve records by state.

 ### 4.2.
 Out of Scope
 * U5 updating a Crime within the list of Crimes in a CriminalRecord.
-* There would be multiple needs to look up crime statistics by secondary indexes (use cases U7-U10).
+* There would be multiple needs to look up crime statistics by secondary indexes (use cases U8-U11).
-   For purposes of this project U7-U10 will be out of scope.
+   For purposes of this project these will be out of scope.
 * CRUD operations for Crimes table.
-Will populate with a set of fixed set of Crimes.
+We will populate data with a fixed set of Crimes.

 # 5. Proposed Architecture Overview